-The inspections are conducted in all areas associated with the rental property including, but not limited to:
+Inspections are conducted in all areas associated with the rental property including but not limited to:

 The Rental Inspection Ordinance allows for a self-certification of qualified properties.
-The property owner or designated management entity inspects the property and certifies under penalty of perjury that the property meets the minimum code requirements as listed on the Residential Rental Inspection Program Self-Certification Affidavit (PDF) from the documents link on the left side of this page.
+The property owner or designated management inspects the property and certifies under penalty of perjury that the property meets the minimum code requirements listed on the Residential Rental Inspection Program Self-Certification Affidavit (PDF).

-The self-certification option benefits the property owner through reduced fees and fewer on-site inspections by City inspectors.
+The self-certification option helps reduce fees and fewer on-site inspections by City inspectors.
 Property owners who do not wish to participate in the Self-Certification Program will receive a Notice of Intent to Inspect at least 21 days prior to the inspection date.

 If you have received a rental mailing or notification of a rental inspection, and your home is not a rental, please submit the Homeowner's Declaration Form.